discoverygarden/fcrepo3-security-jaas/docs/multisite-optimization.md

 ## LoginModule

 The configuration of modules is done in `$FEDORA_HOME/server/config/jaas.conf` by default.
-In the `fedora-auth` section, we need to introduce our `ca.upei.roblib.fedora.servletfilter.DrupalMultisiteAuthModule`.
+In the `fedora-auth` section, we need to introduce our `ca.discoverygarden.fcrepo3.security.jaas.module.DrupalMultisiteAuthModule`.
 Ideally, this should look something like:

 ```
 fedora-auth
 {
         org.fcrepo.server.security.jaas.auth.module.XmlUsersFileModule sufficient
         debug=true;
-        ca.upei.roblib.fedora.servletfilter.DrupalMultisiteAuthModule sufficient
+        ca.discoverygarden.fcrepo3.security.jaas.module.DrupalMultisiteAuthModule sufficient
         debug=true;
 };
 ```